berkaygumus/visual-inertial-localization/README.md

 # README #

-Visual-Inertial Localziation and Navigation Project for [Mobile Robotics Practicals at TUM](https://srl.cit.tum.de/teaching/w22/mobileroboticspracticals )
+Visual-Inertial Localization and Navigation Project for [Mobile Robotics Practicals at TUM](https://srl.cit.tum.de/teaching/w22/mobileroboticspracticals )

 * Manual steering of an MAV in simulation (ROS/Gazebo) and the real world (via WiFi and ROS)
 * Camera calibration